Adaptive Shape Servoing of Elastic Rods using Parameterized Regression Features and Auto-Tuning Motion Controls: Introduction

-For shape servoing tasks, an excellent feature extraction algorithm can describe the soft object to the greatest extent with the least number of feature coordinates.
-The most widely used image features are feature points, centroid points, distance/angle/curvature features, and other artificially marked points \cite{navarro2014visual}.
-However, as the above are local features, and hard to describe the overall geometric information of soft objects.
-Thus, the development of global features present an advantage in this problem.
-In \cite{1321161}, image moments were used to characterize the object's contour, but its real-time performance was limited due to a large amount of calculations.
-In \cite{Hu20193}, Principal Component Analysis was used to project raw Fast Point Feature Histograms into a new space with higher variance and a lower dimension.
-A catenary-based feature descriptor was developed for tethered wheeled robots and underwater vehicles in \cite{laranjeira2017catenary, laranjeira2020catenary}; However, this approach is only applicable to very specific shapes, hence, cannot be used for complex contours.
-Recently, a method based on Fourier coefficients was developed in \cite{navarro2017fourier,Proceedings:Zhu2018}; This approach can effectively compute a low-dimension feature vector to represent the shape of complex objects.
-B$\acute{\text{e}}$zier curves and Non-Uniform Rational Basis Splines (NURBS) are an interesting option to describe complex contours, however, they have not been thoroughly exploited in the literature to establish an explicit shape servo-loop.
-Other types of shape feature representations rely on machine learning, e.g. Nair combined learning and visual feedback to manipulate ropes in \cite{Nair2017Combining}.
-Although learning-based approaches have good adaptability, they require large and ``rich enough'' data sets to generalize to diffvnerent situations (which is difficult to guarantee in many applications).
-Designing a computationally efficient feature extraction algorithm that provides a reliable representation for controller design is an important problem in soft object manipulation.
+For shape servoing tasks, feature extraction is necessary to accurately describe the object with a small number of feedback coordinates \cite{navarro2017fourier}.
+Traditional features to represent deformations include: centroids, distance, angles, curvature, etc \cite{navarro2014visual}.
+However, these geometrically constructed features are local, thus, they cannot describe the overall shape of an object.
+The development of global features presents an advantage in this problem.
+Image moments were used in \cite{1321161} to characterize object's contours, yet, with a limited real-time performance due to its complicated calculations.
+In \cite{Hu20193}, principal component analysis was used to project raw Fast Point Feature Histograms into a new space with higher variance and a lower dimension.
+A catenary-based feature descriptor was developed for tethered mobile robots in \cite{laranjeira2017catenary}, however, it is only applicable to specific shapes.
+A Fourier-based approach was developed in \cite{navarro2017fourier} to characterize contours with low-dimensional features.
+B$\acute{\text{e}}$zier curves and Non-Uniform Rational Basis Splines (NURBS) are an interesting option to describe complex contours, however, they have not been sufficiently studied in the literature as a way to establish an explicit shape servo-loop.
+Other types of representations rely on machine learning, e.g. \cite{nair2017combining}, however, these methods require very large data sets to generalize to different situations (which is difficult to guarantee in many applications).
+The design of a computationally efficient feature extraction algorithm is a key problem in shape servoing.